-Nicola Cortese is the current Executive Chairman at Southampton Football Club.
+Nicola Cortese is the former Executive Chairman at Southampton Football Club.
 Cortese was born on 7th August 1968.
 Previous to his role at Saints, Cortese was educated in Switzerland and England in business communication and finance.
 He was involved for 10 years in successful sports business practice as head of the sports and entertainment desk at top Swiss banks, providing global services to sports and entertainment professionals and principals.
 He was also involved in a number of transactions in European football.

 Cortese convinced billionaire Markus Liebherr to purchase cash strapped Southampton in July 2009.
 Liebherr stated he would only go through with the deal to buy the club if Cortese agreed to join him.
 While Liebherr provided the cash, Cortese was given complete control of the decision making at the club.
 One of his first acts was to replace manager Mark Wotte with Alan Pardew, who had been sacked by Charlton months earlier.
 Cortese sanctioned a number of transfers in his first two months in the job, including the £1,000,000 plus deal for Rickie Lambert.
 It was believed Cortese's links in Italy helped him to secure the loan deal for Papa Waigo, who joined from Fiorentina.

 In January 2010 Cortese was subject to interest from Italian giants AC Milan.
 The Rossoneri wanted Cortese to join the club's board, but the Southampton chairman pledged his future to the south coast club, saying "Southampton is my baby I'm not going to abandon it".
 That month also saw Cortese secure the transfers of Jose Fonte, Dan Seaborne, Jon Otsemobor, Lee Barnard and Jason Puncheon.
 The club also pulled out of a deal to sign Elliot Ward from Coventry at the last moment.